InsuranceTechnologySolutions/boosterconf-ef-ninja/README.md

 This repository cannot be forked.

 ## The Requirements
-These were mentioned in the outline for the workshop in the program, but outlining them here:
+These were mentioned in the program, but repeating them here:

 * YOU do need a local DBMS setup, preferably SQL Express or a developer edition of SQL Server.
 * MS SQL Server Management Studio.
-* A C# compliant IDE (We will be using Visual Studio 2022, patched to version 17.8.6).
+* A C# compliant IDE (We will be using Visual Studio 2022, with all updates).
 In a standard setup, you will then already have EF version 8.x installed.
 * Github account, or else using the template above will not work :boom:
 * EF core Tools (but those should be installed as a part of Visual Studio)
     * EF Core CLI Tools ```dotnet tool install --global dotnet-ef```